 In this article we will look at all the different projects that we have been involved with over the years, and also provide you some insight into what is coming down the line..

 QUICK JUMP MENU:

-In 2008, we began our first foray into making Custom Katana as a response to people having numerous bad experiences attempting to buy Custom swords on eBay (a situation that we helped mitigate to some degree, but in the end after seeing OUR designs being copied and misrepresented, ended in the Projects eventual demise..
+In 2008, we kicked off our adventures with SBG Special Projects and began our first foray into making Custom Katana as a response to people having numerous bad experiences attempting to buy Custom swords on eBay (a situation that we helped mitigate to some degree, but in the end after seeing OUR designs being copied and misrepresented, ended in the Projects eventual demise..
 Click here for our behind the scenes article on the dirty tricks some of the direct from China sellers pull on unsuspecting customers).

 Since 2008 the demand for custom made Japanese style swords has only grown - and we made two attempts at around the same time to set a template that others could follow - "don't promise what you can't do, take care of your customers properly and be upfront about the process"..

 And so with two different company representatives that I had come to trust, our journey into the world of exclusive SBG Special Projects began in earnest..

 One of the projects - which was made in collaboration with a Canadian based importing company 'ProSwords' had a lot of potential.
 But unfortunately, ended up as something of a failure.

 But from every failure and setback, something new is learned - and it gave me my first taste in designing swords of my own..
 A taste that would soon become insatiable as you will see.